-TESTING THE RECTIFIERS WITH TOOL C-3829
+34. TESTING THE RECTIFIERS WITH TOOL C-3829

 The new Rectifier Tester Tool C-3829 provides a quick, simple and accurate method to test the alternator rectifiers without the necessity of disconnecting the soldered rectifier leads.
-With the alternator rectifier and end shield separated from the drive end housing proceed with rectifier tests as follows:
+With the alternator rectifier and end shield separated from the drive end housing proceed with the rectifier tests as follows:

-Positive Case Rectifier Test (Fig. 60)
+Positive Case Rectifier Test (Fig. 63)

-(a) Place the alternator on an insulated surface.
-Connect the test lead clip to the alternator ("BAT"). output terminal.

-(b) Plug in the Tool C-3829 power source lead into a 110 volt A.C. power supply.
-Touch the exposed bare metal connections, of each of the positive case rectifiers, with the test prod.
+- (a) Place the alternator on an insulated surface.
+Connect the test lead clip to the alternator ("BAT"). output terminal. - (b) Plug in the Tool C-3829 power source lead into a 110 volt A.C. power supply.
+Touch the exposed metal connections, of each of the positive case rectifiers, with the test prod.

-Do not break the sealing around the rectifier lead wire, or on the inner end of the rectifier.
+CAUTION: Do not break the sealing around the rectifier lead wire.
 The sealing material is for protection against corrosion.
 Always touch the test prod to the exposed metal connection nearest the rectifier.

-The reading for satisfactory rectifiers will be $1\frac{3}{4}$ amperes or more.
+The reading for satisfactory rectifiers will be 134 amperes or more.
 The reading should be approximately the same for the three rectifiers.